TrusteroP2P/trusterop2p.github.io/README.md

    them as base64 for example and proceed as normal.
 5) Since there is no servers the strategy for making sure messages arrive takes several steps.
 First they send the message only when the other peer is in the room.
 Then they wait some minutes for a confirmation.
 If they don't get it, they resend the message.
-The other party will assume if the duplicate message is not sent then the confirmation must have also been received.
 6) For chat rooms with multiple parties, you may want to limit the size due to browsers not being able to handle too many WebRTC peers multicasting at the same time.
 However I think groups can be quite large.
 7) Since it's probably best to not be in too many rooms at once, for people with large friends lists who they are not actively chatting with, they can cycle through their rooms in batches of 50-100 at a time.
 Then every few minutes they leave and join another batch.
 They can prioritize the users they more commonly chat with.
+   However currently the application is not tested or set up for large lists of contacts.

 RSA public key cryptography is used for asymmetric encryption with signing and verifying messages.
 This is extremely useful in serverless architecture.
 This is done thanks to the Criptico library which is being used